 Check your hookups.
 If you plan on purchasing a gas or dual-fuel range, you'll need to make sure you have a gas line in your kitchen.
 Gas stoves can run on either natural gas or liquid propane.
 For an electric range, make sure that the circuit it will use has sufficient capacity; if not, plan to budget for an electrician to handle any needed upgrades.

 Do you want a convection oven?
 Convection ovens use a fan to circulate air within the oven, cutting cooking time and heating food more evenly.
 They've become standard now on all but the least expensive gas and electric ranges.

 Is induction cooking for you?
 Induction stove tops work by heating the cookware rather than its surface.
-In addition to providing faster performance, that's a great safety feature for households with small children, but requires the use of either cast iron or stainless or enameled steel cookware, which we cover in a separate report.
+In addition to providing faster performance, that's a great safety feature for households with small children, but requires the use of either cast iron, stainless, or enameled steel cookware, which we cover in a separate report.
 The ovens in induction ranges are identical to the ones in standard electric ranges and offer conventional and, usually, convection cooking.